System Identification for Continuous-time Linear Dynamical Systems: Background

-Which yields the assumption that one learns a fixed matrix $\mathbf{B}$, rather than the dynamics matrix $\mathbf{A}$ for a continuous-time ODE.
-Usually Expectation-Maximization for Kalman filtering is studied in the setting where one learns a single matrix $\mathbf{B}$ assuming the sample-times at which observations are observed are equally-spaced.
+This yields the assumption that one learns a fixed matrix $\mathbf{B}$, rather than a continuous-time ODE.
+Usually EM for Kalman filtering is studied in the setting where one learns a single matrix $\mathbf{B}$ assuming the sample-times at which observations are observed are equally-spaced.
 A similar restriction is applied to the motion-model covariance matrix which is assumed to be a fixed matrix, which may in reality depend on time.
-After discrete-time EM, the only manner in which one may equate $\mathbf{B}$ to the true dynamics is by an evaluation of the matrix logarithm: $\mathbf{A} = \tau^{-1} \logm(\mathbf{B})$.
+After discrete-time EM, the only manner in which one may equate $\mathbf{B}$ to the continuous dynamics is by an evaluation of the matrix logarithm $\mathbf{A} = \frac{\logm(\mathbf{B})}{\tau}$.
 For irregularly sampled time-steps without any assumptions, one cannot disambiguate the true dynamics $\mathbf{A}$ with the discrete-time Kalman filter and any methods reliant on its assumption of time-discretization.
-As such, we propose a continuous-time variant generalization of the EM procedure for learning the true parameters.
+As such, we propose a continuous-time generalization of the EM procedure for learning the parameters.